DarylPinto/lite-modal/README.md

 `<script type="text/javascript" src="path/to/lite-modal.min.js"></script>`

-2. Add as many modals to your page as you want with the class `lite-modal`:
+2. Add as many modals as you want using the class `lite-modal`:
 `<div id="login-form" class="lite-modal">...</div>`

-3. Open a modal with a CSS selector:
+3. Open a specific modal by targeting it with a CSS selector:
 `liteModal.open('#login-form');`

 4. Close the modal: